 What is Legionella?

-Although it is deadly, compared to the other infectious disease challenges, Legionella is relatively easy to inactivate and with simple steps, it can be kept under control.
+Although it is deadly, compared to the other infectious disease challenges, Legionella is relatively easy to inactivate, and with simple steps, it can be kept under control.

 Legionella is a ubiquitous, naturally occurring bacteria found in freshwater sources.
 While in nature, such as rivers or lake streams, it can be innocuous.
 It becomes a health concern when it grows in water distribution systems.
 Inhaled aerosolized Legionella could lead to severe pneumonia called Legionellosis or Legionnaire’s disease.
 Legionella can grow in water supply lines if temperatures are suitable if the disinfectant residual is lost, and/or if the system contains low or no-flow conditions.
 Active flow-through water supply lines minimize the potential for these conditions to develop.
-From there, when water is pulled through faucets and showerheads, droplets are aerosolized and then inhaled by humans, possibly causing severe lung infections and inflammation.
+When water is pulled through faucets and showerheads, droplets are aerosolized and inhaled by humans, possibly causing severe lung infections and inflammation.

 Symptoms and Complications